Hall Of Fame Pitchers Rich ‘Goose’ Gossage And Don Sutton Think Baseball Is In Trouble

 Baseball is a constantly evolving sport, even if the changes are often seen as small and incremental.
 The days of the legal spitball and shine ball are gone.
 Designated hitters aren’t an experiment anymore, and the strategy used to win games has changed as well.
 Until Babe Ruth came along, games were ruled and won by teams that had speedy contact hitters and three solid starting pitchers that took the ball every third day and pitched until one inning past when they should have collapsed.

-According to Bleacher Report, at least two Hall of Fame pitchers that now count as old-timers, look back to an earlier era and lament the way the game is played now.
+According to Bleacher Report, at least two Hall of Fame pitchers that now count as old-timers look back to an earlier era and lament the way the game is played now.
 Rich “Goose” Gossage helped redefine the way that closers were looked at for a generation, and Don Sutton piled up wins and innings that in this era of baseball seem unfathomable.
-In his entire career 23 years, the only time Sutton didn’t throw more than 200 innings in a season were in the strike shortened 1981 season, and his last two, one of which he still tossed 191 in.
+In his entire career of 23 years, the only time Sutton didn’t throw more than 200 innings in a season was in the strike-shortened 1981 season, and his last two, one of which he still tossed 191 in.
 Sutton thinks the game is all about the “sexy stats” now.

 “As soon as somebody decides it’s not a good idea, then people will draft differently.
 They’ll train differently.
 But right now it’s about the home run and the strikeout and give me five good innings [from a starting pitcher].
 Tom Seaver and Steve Carlton are not loving this.
 Neither is [Sandy] Koufax or [Don] Drysdale.”